thosgood/this-weeks-finds/markdown/week17.md

 "week16") - describe it using triangulated manifolds and angular momentum theory.

-5) Selected topics in quantum groups, by Y. S. Soibelman (`soibel@math.harvard.edu`), Lectures for the European School of Group Theory, Harvard University preprint.
+5) "Selected topics in quantum groups", by Y. S. Soibelman (`soibel@math.harvard.edu`), Lectures for the European School of Group Theory, Harvard University preprint.

 This is a nice review of Soibelman's work on quantum groups, quantum spheres, and other aspects of "quantum geometry."

-6) Braids and movies, by J. Scott Carter (carter@mathstat.usouthal.edu) and Masahico Saito, preprint.
+6)" Braids and movies", by J. Scott Carter (`carter@mathstat.usouthal.edu`) and Masahico Saito, preprint.

 Just as every knot or link is given as the closure of a braid - for example, the trefoil knot